capnproto/capnproto-rust/README.md

-# capnp_import
+# capnp-import

 Rust library for fetching the official Cap-n-Proto compiler (capnp) for a particular operating system, compiling files and aggregating them into a helper include file.

-`capnp_import` builds a set of paths to files or folders using the capnp tool, which it downloads or builds if it is missing, and aggregates the resulting import files into a helper include file.
+`capnp-import` builds a set of paths to files or folders using the capnp tool, which it downloads or builds if it is missing, and aggregates the resulting import files into a helper include file.
 Usage:

     // Inside build.rs
     capnp_import::process(&["schema"]).expect("Capnp generation failed!");